Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Discussion

 Although the bandwidth used to fit the proposed distribution influences the number of accepted samples by the rejection sampling method, this generally comes at the cost of an increased likelihood of streamlines not complying with the anatomical plausibility criteria downstream.
 Given enough computational resources and time, eventually a larger compliance ratio might be obtained by using different sampling parameters and by aggregating results.

-An additional advantage of our generative framework is that virtually no ``prematurely terminated'' streamline is generated given a set of \textit{well-behaved} streamline seeds.
-In this context,``prematurely terminated'' designates those streamlines that notably deviate from the length distribution expected from the bundle they belong to.
+Our generative framework produces virtually no ``prematurely terminated'' streamlines given a set of \textit{well-behaved} streamline seeds (see section \ref{subsec:generative_global_features} for additional insight).
+In this context, ``prematurely terminated'' designates those streamlines that fall notably short of the lower-end of the length distribution expected from the bundle they belong to.
 In conventional streamline propagation methods, a non-negligible amount of streamlines exit the white matter mask without reaching their target endpoints in the cortex due to unfavorable local orientation decisions.
 The extremely low rate of length-wise discarded streamlines observed experimentally, and the overlap being conserved when applying the \textit{ADGC} criterion on the ``Fiber Cup'' (see table \ref{tab:fibercup_generative_tractography_measures}), shows that GESTA is able to yield better behaved streamlines length-wise.
-GESTA may still provide streamlines that do not reach the cortex, as shown by the decrease in the \textit{ADGC} criterion overlap figures on the ISMRM 2015 Tractography Challenge and HCP datasets (tables \ref{tab:ismrm2015_generative_tractography_measures} and \ref{tab:hcp_generative_tractography_measures}); however, both the gray matter mask and the seeds used might have affected such results.
+GESTA may still provide streamlines that do not reach the cortex, as shown by the decrease in the \textit{ADGC} criterion overlap figures on the ISMRM 2015 Tractography Challenge and TractoInferno datasets (tables \ref{tab:ismrm2015_generative_tractography_measures} and \ref{tab:tractoinferno_generative_tractography_measures}); however, both the gray matter mask and the seeds used might have affected such results.
 As required by the application, the streamline plausibility evaluation framework admits adjustments on its criteria (\eg including other tissues and structures to the masks, etc.), parameters and thresholds.